rohanphanse/calculator/README.md

 As a challenge to myself, I decided not to use any external libraries.
 The entire calculator including the parser, evaluation engine, and UI was implemented with around 2000 lines of JavaScript code!

-**Functional programming features:** map, reduce, functions as first-class objects, anonymous functions, type checking, lambda capture
+**Functional programming features:** map, reduce, functions as first-class objects, anonymous functions, type checking, lambda capture, currying

 **Terminal features:** up and down arrow keys move through history, use `help` on any function or keyword to learn how to use it